hyascavefire/cubist/README.md

 ~~~~~ ~~~~~ ~~~~~ ~~~~~ ~~~~~ ~~~~~
 ~~~~~ ~~~~~ ~~~~~ ~~~~~ ~~~~~ ~~~~~

-"in camera" field / observed
+"in camera" field / observed: wave for collapsing/rendered
 ~~~~~~~~||||||||||||||~~~~~~~~~~~~
 ~~~~~~~~||||||||||||||~~~~~~~~~~~~
 ~~~~~~~~||||||||||||||~~~~~~~~~~~~